cord3c/cord3c-project/README.md

 - Support for [hashlink](https://tools.ietf.org/html/draft-sporny-hashlink-04) to implement
   [content integrity protection](https://www.w3.org/TR/vc-data-model/#content-integrity-protection)
   for W3C VCs.
-- Adoptions of [JSON Web Signatures](https://tools.ietf.org/html/rfc7515) to *ease signing and verifying of transactions by any device*, from a Corda server to browsers, mobiles and IoT devices.
+- Adoptions of [JSON Web Signatures](https://tools.ietf.org/html/rfc7515) for VCs to *ease signing and verifying by any device*, from a Corda server to browsers, mobiles and IoT devices.
 - A *REST API* following the open [JSON:API](https://jsonapi.org/) specification complementing the proprietary Corda RPC protocol to ease working with Corda across a wider range of clients.
 - A monitoring endpoint offering health checking and [Prometheus-based metrics](https://prometheus.io/).

-In an experimental state we also start using:
+In a second step we consider deeper integration of VCs into Corda to support:

+1. Every issued VC is available as Corda transaction with the VC as output state.
+VCs can be used as reference state in Corda transactions.
+HashLinks are used to construct PersistStateRef.
+2. VCs gain a [lifecycle status](https://www.w3.org/TR/vc-data-model/#status) by carrying the `consumed` or `unconsumed` status.
+3. Blurring the boundaries between Corda transactions/states and W3C VCs by modelling the former with the later.
+The benefits are two-fold: let W3C VCs gain Corda functionality like notarization and UXTO and let W3C VC implementations consume transactions vice versa.
-- *JSON as data format* for states and transactions.
-Renders Corda transactions human-readable!
+    *JSON as data format* renders transactions human-readable!
 Non-Java application can start creating, retrieving and verifying data with little effort.
     Existing tools allow to customize the mapping of data to Java objects while helping with aspects like compatibility, versioning and upgrades.
-- Blurring the boundaries between Corda transactions/states and W3C VCs by modelling the former with the later.
-  The benefits are two-fold: let W3C VCs gain Corda functionality like notarization and and UXTO and let W3C VC implementations consume transactions vice versa.

 This project is under early but active development.
 Feedback very welcomed.